Oviya-Babu/KALA-CHRONICLE-IndianArtForm/README.md

 [5]: [Victoria and Albert Museum, “The Arts of the Mughal Empire.”](https://www.vam.ac.uk/articles/the-arts-of-the-mughal-empire)
 [6]: [Princeton University Art Museum, “Miniature Paintings from South Asia.”](https://artmuseum.princeton.edu/art/collections/themes/miniature-paintings-south-asia)

-## License and educational use

-This repository is an educational prototype.
-Before redistributing generated imagery, third-party fonts, or adapted source material outside the Manus project, review the applicable asset and platform licenses.
-The historical references remain the property of their respective institutions and authors.
-The application’s original interface, CSS studies, and documentation should be treated as project materials unless a separate license is added.

----

-**No GitHub push was performed for this README request.**